-Woldingham School is a girls' boarding and day school located in Surrey, United Kingdom.
+Woldingham School is a Catholic girls boarding and day school located in Surrey, United Kingdom.
 The main service provided is secondary education.
-Woldingham School incorporates departments to manage alumnae and foundation activities to develop and strengthen the wider school community for the benefit of the current students.
-It is also the parent company for Marden Enterprises Limited and Woldingham Vines Ltd.
+Woldingham School incorporates departments to manage Alumnae and Foundation activities to develop and strengthen the wider school community for the benefit of the current students.

-Woldingham School is a Limited Company registered in the UK as company number 06636665 with a registered office at Woldingham School, Marden Park, Woldingham, Surrey, CR3 7YA.
+Woldingham School is a Limited Company registered in the UK as company number 06636665 with a registered office at Woldingham School, Marden Park, Woldingham, Surrey, CR3 7YA

 Woldingham School is also registered in the UK as charity number 1125376 with the Charity Commission.
-For the purposes of the relevant legislation ("UK Data Protection Law"), Woldingham School is the data controller and is represented by the Bursar.
+For the purposes of the relevant legislation ("Data Protection Law"), Woldingham School is the data controller and is represented by the Bursar.